centrosh/trdpSimulator/docs/design.md

 ## 4. Module Specifications and TRDP API Interfaces
 ### 4.1 Communication Layer Wrapper
 The communication layer is implemented as a thin wrapper around the TCNopen TRDP C APIs.
-Language bindings (e.g., C++, Rust, Python) expose the following abstractions:
+The C++ façade exposes the following abstractions:

 ```cpp
 class TrdpContext {